FireFly08151/Moza2Joystick/README.md

 # Moza2Joystick

-> A lightweight HID-to-vJoy bridge that converts **MOZA wheel and pedal inputs** into **virtual joystick signals**, enabling full controller compatibility in games that don’t natively support Moza hardware.
+> A lightweight bridge that converts MOZA Racing wheel and pedal inputs into virtual joystick signals (via vJoy)
+> — enabling full controller compatibility even in games without native MOZA support.

 ---

 ## Overview

-**Moza2Joystick** directly interfaces with **MOZA Racing hardware** over the MOZA SDK.

-It reads the values from the [SDK](https://mozaracing.com/pages/sdk) and forwards them to a **virtual joystick device** provided by [**vJoy**](http://vjoystick.sourceforge.net/).

-This makes it possible to use your Moza gear in:
-- Games without native Moza support (e.g. older sims, rally titles, indie racers)
-- Emulators and generic joystick-input applications
+**Moza2Joystick** lets you use your MOZA hardware in _any_ game that supports standard game controllers.

+It reads real-time input from your devices using either:

+- MOZA SDK — for maximum performance and official data access
+- HIDAPI (MozaReader) — for a driver-independent fallback mode

+All input is then forwarded to a **vJoy virtual controller**, so your system sees it as a regular joystick or gamepad.

 ---

 ## Features

+Dual input backends
-- **MOZA SDK** — direct data from the SDK
+- SDK mode: Uses the official MOZA SDK (`mozaAPI.h`)
+- HID mode: Uses raw HID data via `hidapi`

+vJoy output
-- **vJoy integration** — presents as a standard joystick or controller
+- Emulates a fully functional joystick device
+- Compatible with any title that supports DirectInput or XInput

+Live input forwarding
+- Wheel rotation, pedals, and buttons are mapped 1:1 to the vJoy device

+Modular design
+- Common interface `IMozaDevice` allows you to switch between SDK and HID readers seamlessly

 ---